owkin/GrAIdient/README.md

 ### Advanced Transformations

-In some scenario, we need to transform the model and preserve the "hard resources" to avoid initializing resources that are independent from the transformation concerned.
+In some scenario, we need to transform the model and preserve the "hard resources" to avoid losing time initializing resources that are independent of the transformation concerned.
 Hence, the use of `inPlace`.

 <ins>Example</ins>: